Edgar-Star-W/Orb-slam3-ubuntu20.04-loopclosing-switched-2024/README.md

 3. Install OpenCV
-   OpenCV 4.4 must be installed.
+   (OpenCV version 4.4 must be installed)
    1. Download OpenCV 4.4 from the OpenCV website.
    2. cd to the downloaded OpenCV directory
    3. mkdir build